Skip to main content

 5. The Job Details view

 In the job details view we can edit the revenue recognition data and see more details about the job and its financial status.
-To see the job details, just click on one of the month columns next to the job.
+To see the job details, just click anywhere on the job row (except the job name and job lead columns)

 While the main jobs list always displays everything in the home currency of your company, the job details shows everything in its original currency.
 The job header is shown in the job currency.
 Invoices and expenses are shown in their respective currencies.
 So you may find a mix of different currencies on this page.
 The key thing is that values are displayed in the values we can relate to.
 We want an invoice inside the job showing as US$8,500, not as €7,296.40, because Euro happens to be our home currency.